 You know how much I love cooking, obviously!
 But I’m really all about encouraging your confidence in the kitchen too.
 I’ve already seen so many people take to cooking great vegan food by watching hot for food’s videos and reading this blog and it makes me so happy!

 Let’s be honest, the next best restaurant really is your own kitchen.
-So start making a guest list and watch this video of our 3 easy recipes ideas using Club House herbs and spices.
+So start making a guest list and watch my video below for my 3 easy recipes ideas using Club House herbs and spices.

 herbed nut cheese log

 This soft cashew cheese is tangy, creamy, and delicious and will impress all your dinner guests!

 - 2 C raw cashews, soaked for 20 minutes in hot water